quii/learn-go-with-tests/intro-to-generics.md

 ## Wrapping up

-This chapter should have given you a taste of generics syntax and some ideas as to why generics might be helpful.
+This chapter should have given you a taste of generics syntax, and some ideas as to why generics might be helpful.
 We've written our own `Assert` functions which we can safely re-use to experiment with other ideas around generics, and we've implemented a simple data structure to store any type of data we wish, in a type-safe manner.

 ### Generics are simpler than using `interface{}` in most cases

-If you're inexperienced with statically-typed languages, the point of generics may not be immediately obvious but I hope the examples in this chapter have illustrated where the Go language isn't as expressive as we'd like.
+If you're inexperienced with statically-typed languages, the point of generics may not be immediately obvious, but I hope the examples in this chapter have illustrated where the Go language isn't as expressive as we'd like.
 In particular using `interface{}` makes your code:

 - Less safe (mix apples and oranges), requires more error handling
 - Less expressive, `interface{}` tells you nothing about the data
-- More likely to rely on [reflection](https://github.com/quii/learn-go-with-tests/blob/main/reflection.md), type-assertions etc., just to get at the type you want
+- More likely to rely on [reflection](https://github.com/quii/learn-go-with-tests/blob/main/reflection.md), type-assertions etc which makes your code more difficult to work with and more error prone as it pushes checks from compile-time to runtime

-Generics allow us to express our types with the constraints we need, while maintaining type safety and giving us the freedom to have more generalised functions and data-types.
+Using statically typed languages is an act of describing constraints.
+If you do it well you create code that is not only safe and simple to use but also simpler to write because the possible solution space is smaller.

+Generics gives us a new way to express constraints in our code, which as demonstrated will allow us to consolidate and simplify code that is not possible to do today.

 ### Will generics turn Go into Java?